ashawkey/torch-ngp/readme.md

 * For the voxel pruning in ray marching kernels, this repo doesn't implement the multi-scale density grid (check the `mip` keyword), and only use one `128x128x128` grid for simplicity.
 Instead of updating the grid every 16 steps, we update it every epoch, which may lead to slower first few epochs if using `--cuda_ray`.

 # Update Logs
+* 2.28: density_grid now stores density on the voxel center (with randomness), instead of on the grid.
+This should improve the rendering quality, such as the black stride in the lego scene.
 * 2.23: better support for the blender dataset.
 * 2.22: add GUI for NeRF training.
 * 2.21: add GUI for NeRF visualizing.